News » Monkhill Chapel newsletter 8th May 2021

 Next Thursday sees the launch of this year's Thy Kingdom Come.

+It runs from 13 to 23 May and represents a global prayer movement that invites Christians around the world to pray for more people to come to know Jesus.
+It's the sixth year for TKC, having started as an invitation from the Archbishops of Canterbury and York to the Church of England, which has grown into an international and ecumenical call to prayer.
 Noel Robinson, Andy Flannagan, Lou Fellingham, and Donna Akodu have released a new hymn, 'We Seek Your Kingdom' (printed below) with a call to Christians to be active in every part of society.

 The song is set to the tune of the classic hymn 'Abide With Me' and is accompanied by a music video commissioned by the London Institute for Contemporary Christianity(LICC) and the Thy Kingdom Come prayer movement.